ronniedroid/OpenCalcT9/README.md

 ## :book: Features

-* Dark, Light, Amoled and Material You theme,
+- Dark, Light, Amoled and Material You theme,
-* Scientific mode,
+- Scientific mode,
-* History,
+- History,
-* Portrait and landscape orientation,
+- Made for devices with a physical keyboard
-* More...
+- More...

 ## 🇺🇸 Translation